This is my favorite ham recipe yet!

 This ham is perfect for Easter!
 Moist and tender with a fabulous brown sugar and mustard flavor.
 The only ingredients you need are a bone-in ham (not pre-sliced), white vinegar, water, brown sugar, and ground dry mustard.
 Super easy, super delicious.

 Another great thing about this recipe is that it calls for one of the cheapest cuts of ham.
 Hooray!
-It ends up tasting so good that no one would ever guess it though.
+It ends up tasting so good that no one would ever question it though.

 Even better, you can boil and shred the ham a few days in advance, then cover and keep it in the fridge.
 An hour or so before the meal, just pop it in the oven.